Punktförmige Zugbeeinflussung: PZ80

 The PZ80 is an independent development of GDR based company Geräte- und Reglerwerk Teltow.
 There was a need for efficient train protection systems by the Deutsche Reichsbahn.
-They wanted to gain independence of the technically obsolete I 60 supply by the West-German Siemens manufacturer and replacement imports of the Romanian I 60 Icret.
+They wanted to gain independence from the technically obsolete I 60 supply by the West-German Siemens manufacturer and replacement imports of the Romanian I 60 Icret.
 The PZ80 supported all Indusi 60 modes enhanced with a number of new modes including speed control in steps of 10 km/h, continuous braking curves and a restrictive mode.
 In 1990 the developer was sold by the Treuhand institution to Siemens.
 So this system was the foundation of the upcoming PZB90 system.

 PZB90

 PZB90 is a new version, deployed in the mid-1990s.
 It features a new 'restrictive mode' as the result of two accidents.
-In both cases a train had stopped at a station as intended.
+In both cases a train stopped at a station as intended.
 Then the train accelerated again, despite the signal still showing red.
 When the train reached the exit signal, its speed was sufficient to crash into another train despite the automatic braking enforced by the 2000 Hz inductor.

 The new restrictive mode limits speeds after a train stopped before reaching a red signal.
 Currently, trains are limited to 45 km/h when stopping after an active 1000 Hz inductor or to 25 km/h when stopping after an active 500 Hz inductor.

 Software 1.6

 The software update of PZB90 to version 1.6 had important changes to the braking curves: for most train types the target speed was lowered while allowing a longer time interval.
 This is a change on the old Indusi specification that had fixed intervals.
 The new software version can use uneven times – for example train type O must have 85 km/h after 23 seconds which had been previously specified as 95 km/h after 20 seconds.
-The new braking curves have been found by extensive simulation to get at a better tradeoff between security and efficiency so that train operation is optimized.
+The new braking curves have been found by extensive simulation to get a better tradeoff between security and efficiency so that train operation is optimized.

-Another changes is bound to the alert functions – when a restrictive mode is extended by another 1000 Hz it does not activate the cab signal if a previous warning signal had been acknowledged.
+Another change is bound to the alert functions – when a restrictive mode is extended by another 1000 Hz it does not activate the cab signal if a previous warning signal had been acknowledged.
 When starting from a halted position many restrictive modes could be released ("PZB frei" button) as they had been purely based on time – since version 1.6 the actual section length is controlled where the PZB restrictive mode can not be released.
 This led to some changes in railway stations with moving 1000 Hz inductors.